-Mr. St George served as Chief Executive/Co-Chief Executive of Salomon Smith Barney Australia/NatWest Markets Australia from 1995 to 2001.
+Mr. St George served as Chief Executive/ Co-Chief Executive of Salomon Smith Barney Australia/NatWest Markets Australia from 1995 to 2001.
 In addition, he has more than 20 years' experience in senior corporate advisory roles within NatWest Markets and Hill Samuel & Co in London.

-Mr. St George qualified as a Chartered Accountant in South Africa and received an MBA from the University of Cape
+Mr. St George qualified as a Chartered Accountant in South Africa and received an MBA from the University of Cape Town.

-He is Chairman of the Remuneration & Nominations Committee and a member of the Audit, Compliance & Risk Committee.
+He is a member of the Remuneration & Nomination Committee and the Audit, Compliance & Risk Committee.